Even a decade ago, the business world was product and company-centric.

 But if you would like your product brand to be different from you, and not just have you as an identity, try to brainstorm for a few names that represent all that your brand story stands for.

 Your brand imagery is not just a logo.
 It’s an entire persona.
 It includes but is not limited to:

 - Design elements

 - Powerpoint template

 For a consumer, it’s not just what a brand says that’s relevant and important, but also how the brand says it.
 So this is essentially the communication style that the brand will use.
-Identify below which direction suits more, to help you connect best with your audience:

-4. Customer Experience
+4. Customer experience